I used to think that reading would make me wise.

 One day, ten pages before finishing a book, I realized that I had read that same book before.
 At that point, my perspective on reading and, therefore, my life had changed.

-Now, I don't care how many books I read; I take many notes, connect dots, and share what I've found on this blog and newsletter.
+Now, I don't care how many books I read; I take many notes, connect dots, and share what I've found on my blog and my newsletter.

-First, I’m a software engineering leader; that’s my current job.
-And I’m also a writer, reader, podcaster, hiker, snowboarder, rookie bass guitarist.
+I’m a software engineering manager; that’s my current job.

 Subscribe to Mediations with Candost